Pylons/pyramid/docs/tutorials/wiki/authorization.rst

 We will implement the access control with the following steps:

-* Add password hashing dependencies
+* Add password hashing dependencies.
 * Add users and groups (``security.py``, a new module).
 * Add an :term:`ACL` (``models.py``).
 * Add an :term:`authentication policy` and an :term:`authorization policy`